ThePowerOfSwift/flickSnap/README.md

 - ~~add a view all button when user has more than one thumbnail~~
 - ~~load collection view to allow preview of images~~
 - ~~add photo editing features like filters when in collectionview detail~~
-- pause camera functionality when in collection view
+- ~~pause camera functionality when in collection view~~
 - only show the most recently taken images in thumbnails; push the old images off the left side
+- bug: with thumbnail previews sometimes view all causes crashes

 ##Not needed?
 - add reset initial core motion attitude button on preview layer